Useful iPhone tricks for new and older models

 How to identify objects with your iPhone:

-- Visual Look Up lets you take pictures of plants, birds, dogs and other things to get instant identification of what they are.
+- Visual Look Up lets you take pictures of plants, birds, dogs, and other things to instantly identify what they are.

-- Simply click the photo you want, swipe up and click the icon that says ‘Look Up’ and it will take you to a results page.
+- Click the photo you want, swipe up, and click the icon that says ‘Look Up’ and it will take you to a results page.